AMStephens/Udacity-Pipeline-Project/README.md

 # Udacity-Pipeline-Project
 [![Python application test with Github Actions](https://github.com/AMStephens/Udacity-Pipeline-Project/actions/workflows/pythonapp.yml/badge.svg)](https://github.com/AMStephens/Udacity-Pipeline-Project/actions/workflows/pythonapp.yml)

+## Overview

 This project deploys a web app that predicts Boston house prices using a python machine learning model.
 It will automatically be deployed through Azure Devops whenever there is a source code change.
 Software/services needed to execute this project:
  * Github
  * Azure account, including Azure Devops, Azure App services and Azure cloud CLI

+## Project Plan

+TBC.

 ## Instructions

 The end result of the project will reflect the following structure:
 ![image](https://user-images.githubusercontent.com/71175451/234247880-5d278d6a-160c-481b-9922-0374052122fa.png)
 Where a change event or commit in Github triggers a pipeline run in Azure, which runs the machine learning app and allows the user to make predictions.
+Any Azure cloud shell commands in these instructions can be found in the commands.sh file.

 The steps to set up this infrastructure are as follows: